Goliworks/Quark/README.md

 The server will start immediately on port 80 after installation.
 Then, edit `/etc/quark/config.toml` and restart the server with `systemctl restart quark`.

-You can use `config.example.toml` as a template.
+You can use the `config.example.toml` file, located in the same directory, as a template.

 The server’s log files are stored in `/var/log/quark/`